Highlights of the Program

 Stripe

-- Driving unprecedented power demand from AI, natural gas with CCS is emerging as a scalable low-carbon baseload solution
+- As AI drives unprecedented power demand, natural gas with CCS is emerging as a scalable low-carbon baseload solution

-- Accelerating NG-CCS deployment today, reducing costs and enabling broader adoption across hard-to-abate sectors
+- Accelerating NG-CCS deployment to reduce costs and enable broader adoption across hard-to-abate sectors

-- Forming coalitions, sharing risk and prioritizing the most viable projects for long-term CCS success
+- Forming coalitions, sharing risks, and prioritizing the most viable projects for long-term CCS success

 09:25 - 09:30